strapi/strapi/docs/v3.x/plugins/email.md

 #### Using scoped packages as providers

-If your package name is scoped (for example `@username/strapi-provider-email-gmail-oauth2`) you need to take an extra step by aliasing it in `package.json`.
+If your package name is [scoped](https://docs.npmjs.com/about-scopes) (for example `@username/strapi-provider-email-gmail-oauth2`) you need to take an extra step by aliasing it in `package.json`.
 Go to the `dependencies` section and change the provider line to look like this:

 `"strapi-provider-email-gmail-oauth2": "npm:@username/strapi-provider-email-gmail-oauth2@0.1.9"`

-The string after the last `@` represents your desired [semver](https://docs.npmjs.com/about-semantic-versioning) version.
+The string after the last `@` represents your desired [semver](https://docs.npmjs.com/about-semantic-versioning) version range.

 ### Configure your provider